mcellteam/Workshop_2018/cellblender/README.md

 This directory contains files and documentation for the CellBlender portion of the 2018 Workshop.

+A tutorial overview of CellBlender that presents the Lotke-Volterra, Lipid Raft, and other models is available [here](Gupta_v6.pdf).
+This is a preprint of a chapter to appear in the soon-to-be published *q-bio Textbook*.

 This is the basic "Organelle" model that we have used in other tutorials.
 This particular version was completely generated within CellBlender.